-- Advanced tests – These types of tests require technical skills to get it properly working correctly, some developers have put together available tools for in-depth testing.
-Those test tools are available in Github and are open source, however, oftentimes require programming skills and not necessary for an average user.
+- Advanced tests – These types of tests require technical skills from the VPN checker.
+Some developers have put together available tools for in-depth “is my VPN working” type of testing.
+Those test tools are available in Github and are open source, however, oftentimes require programming skills and are not necessary for an average user.

-So what results will the VPN test expose?
+So what results will our VPN test expose?

 An IP address is an internet protocol that gives away a lot of information about you.
 There are two internet protocols – IPv4 and IPv6.
-VPN test will reveal either one of them or both.
+“Where am I VPN test” will reveal either one of them or both.

 Even though your IP address is showing a different location, you still might have a hidden leak.
 DNS (Domain Name Server) changes URL to a numerical IP address.
 Unless you use a VPN, it will go through your Internet Service Provider (ISP).
 Your ISP will see your web browsing activity and therefore also can potentially share this information.
 Leaking DNS makes you vulnerable to a DNS redirection attack.

 WebRTC leak, a Web Real-Time Communication leak allows voice, video, and generic data to be sent between peers. it is supported by Apple, Google, Microsoft, and Mozilla, and other browsers.
 How to test VPN for WebRTC?
 It is being implemented in some websites, find out your original IP address, and block certain content based on geographic location.

 If you conduct a VPN test, you will know your VPN vulnerabilities and can make a choice to either keep using it or choose a more secure VPN.

 Get Started: How Do I Check If My VPN Is Working?

 To check whether your VPN is working properly, a VPN test is required.
 Here’s how you can start the tester within minutes.

 How to Check Your VPN Step-by-Step